Zenia is using computer vision to build an AI-driven fitness trainer

 Under the hood

-After installing the app and creating an account, you place your phone with the front-facing camera positioned toward the space where you’ll be doing yoga.
-At launch, Zenia features four courses for beginner and intermediate levels, and 14 guided practice sessions to build strength and improve flexibility.
+After installing the app and creating an account, you can place your phone with the front-facing camera angled toward the space where you’ll be doing yoga.
+At launch, Zenia features four courses for beginner and intermediate levels and 14 guided practice sessions to build strength and improve flexibility.

-Zenia can recognize 16 joints across the body, and a built-in voice assistant provides feedback on the student’s yoga practice.
+Zenia can recognize 16 joints across the body, and a built-in voice assistant provides feedback on your yoga practice.
 The software also adapts to each user’s pace, and it monitors progress over time to offer metric-based feedback.

 In an age when data privacy violations are rarely out of the news, Zenia is quick to note that it uses edge computing and that all of its processing takes places on the user’s phone.